 Results and Reporting

-The following policies are intended to ensure survey data integrity and maintain proper handling and reporting of survey data in compliance with the Texas Public Information Act and FERPA guidelines.
+The following processes and procedures are intended to ensure survey data integrity and maintain proper handling and reporting of survey data in compliance with the Texas Public Information Act and FERPA guidelines.

 - Departments must return completed surveys to the CIS office for processing within two weeks of the last class day.
 Any paper packet received after this deadline will only have frequency counts and will not be recognized.
 Electronic CIS (eCIS) closes at 11:59PM on the last class day.